What is it like to be a Business Analyst?

 5. Knowledge of a foreign language (usually English) in terms of written and oral applications.
 Ukranian outsourcing is mainly aimed at foreign countries.

 6. Learnability.
-In general, it is important and necessary to constantly improve, "pumped" in a particular area, watch out for new technologies, tools and approaches to filter the flow of information.
+In general, it is important and necessary to constantly improve, "pumped" in a particular area, and watch out for new technologies, tools, and approaches to filter the flow of information.

 7. Creativity.

-In every profession, there are both advantages and disadvantages.
-So if you most likely have heard about pros, then you might don’t know about the cons.
-But for the integrity of the picture we give you both.
+In every profession, there are advantages and disadvantages.
+So, if you have most likely heard about the pros, you might not know about the cons.
+But for the integrity of the picture, we give you both.

 Business analyst